SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 ## Installation Steps

-These steps require that no Prometheus exists.
+> **Note**: These steps will deploy Prometheus as part of installation.
 If you already have Prometheus installed select from the following options:

 - [How to install our Chart side by side with your existing Prometheus Operator](./SideBySidePrometheus.md)
 - [How to install if you have an existing Prometheus Operator you want to update](./existingPrometheusDoc.md)